rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 replication of the project remains a bit of concern.
 But only for a limited time.
 Once used in a production environment, the goals are out in the public domain.
 Therefore, for a limited time, the team leaders have to be a little ingenuous in partitioning a job so that the goals of a project remain a tightly guarded secret among a few core technical experts.
 At some point in time, you need to believe in human relationships.
-The student's views are mature and most apt for human management in software industry.
+The student's views are mature and most apt for human management in the software industry.

 I see the problem in a different dimension.
 Probably, there will be no need to have departments like ED, CBI, SFIO, EOW, SEBI, etc., if no one does moonshine.
 Let us first understand who regularly indulges in moonshine.

 The politicians and the govt servants are the biggest culprits.
 They seek favors and bribes for performing their duties.
 Admittedly, digitization has improved the situation a lot.
-I find CBDT has undergone a fundamental transformation from the pre 2014 days.
+I find CBDT has undergone a fundamental transformation from the pre-2014 days.
 I had a problem with a refund of INR 25k way back in 2009.
 I wrote about a dozen representations, including CPC office is located in Bangaluru.
 Only after 2014 did I get the refund directly credited to my account.
 Earlier, even for a refund of a few hundred rupees, a minion from ITD  used to visit us and disburse the cheque in exchange for 50% of the amount.
 When confronted, he spilled the bean the entire office